 resource) directly to theModel

 resource.
-Use batch predictions when you don't require an immediate response and want to process accumulated data by using a single request.
+Use batch inferences when you don't require an immediate response and want to process accumulated data by using a single request.

 Test your model locally

-Before getting predictions, it's useful to deploy your model to a local endpoint during the development and testing phase.
-This lets you both iterate more quickly and test your model without deploying it to an online endpoint or incurring prediction costs.
+Before getting inferences, it's useful to deploy your model to a local endpoint during the development and testing phase.
+This lets you both iterate more quickly and test your model without deploying it to an online endpoint or incurring inference costs.
 Local deployment is intended for local development and testing, not for production deployments.

 To deploy a model locally, use the Vertex AI SDK for Python and deploy a